Wj-yna/humanoid/README.md

 Some contents in this repository are intended for development and testing purposes and are not part of the final runtime system.

 ## Contributors
-Zhangyu Fan:
+Zhangyu Fan: Hardware

-Tongbin Hu:
+Tongbin Hu: Software

-Zhe Wang:
+Zhe Wang:Software

-Wu jie:
+Wu jie:Software